OTUSOFE365025/project-group-17/ADD Iteration 1.md

 Primary Functional Requirements (Use Cases):
 The primary use cases for this iteration are:

-UC1: Student Sign-In (secure SSO with personalized settings)
+UC1: Student Sign-In

-UC2: System Maintainer Monitors Performance (real-time dashboards, uptime monitoring)
+UC2: System Maintainer Monitors Performance

-UC3: Managing Users (create/remove users, update roles and permissions)
+UC3: Managing Users

 These use cases must be implemented first to ensure the platform functions correctly and securely.
+The AI and feature implementation will be included in future iterations once a structure is created.

 Quality Attribute Scenarios:
 Selected quality attributes for this iteration (drivers):